-This section deserves to read closely, especially on the rise of gay candidates and seminarians.
+This section deserves close reading, especially on the rise of gay candidates and seminarians.
 On the basis of available evidence, the phenomenon did not begin in the era of sexual liberation in the 1960s and 1970s.
 Several Catholic psychologists already discussed it in the early 1960s and probably the late 1950s, thus suggesting an earlier starting date.

 Framed in a manner meant to be helpful to the hierarchy, the confidential report recommended that the church “come clean” on the problem with a “victims’ needs first” strategy both to do the right thing and to reduce the church’s liability to criminal and civil penalties.
 Rebuffed by their efforts to brief the U.S. bishops at their June 1985 meeting, Peterson in December 1985 mailed their “manual” to every American bishop.
 They received no direct response.

-Given the considerable length of the article, it is understandable that there isn’t a lot more on this episode – except for the limited action of Cardinal Joseph Bernadin of Chicago, which unfortunately didn’t lead anywhere.
-I think that this episode will be revisited and studied in depth by McCarthy or another historian in the future.
+Given the considerable length of this article already, it is understandable that there isn’t a lot more on this episode (except for the limited action of Cardinal Joseph Bernadin of Chicago, which unfortunately didn’t lead anywhere).
+I think–I hope–that this particular episode will be revisited and studied in depth by McCarthy or another historian in the future.
 (The story about Louisiana is included in this story from Minnesota Public Radio.
 It should be added that the Dominican Thomas Doyle later became a representative for abuse victims and a fierce critic of the Catholic hierarchy.)

-Similarly, I find there is so much in the section on “causes of clergy sexual abuse” that historians will have to dig into a specific portion.
-McCarthy doesn’t offer a clear answer about causality – I don’t think anyone could at this point – but he does a great service to researchers by pointing out problems, complications, and even contradictions regarding the following questions: Why minors?
+Similarly, I find there is so much in the section on “causes of clergy sexual abuse” that historians will have to dig into particulars in the hope of stitching together a coherent explanation.
+McCarthy doesn’t offer a clear answer about causality–I don’t think anyone could at this point–but he does a great service to researchers by pointing out problems, complications, even contradictions regarding questions such as the following: Why minors?
 Why male?
 Why did activities with male minors increase between 1950 and 1980?

 On age, McCarthy points out that the “pedophilia” label, or sexual attraction to pre-pubescent children, is not accurate.
 More accurate is “ephebophilia,” or sexual attraction to adolescents.
 The John Jay reports, he states, show that the sexual abuse scandal “overwhelmingly was one of ephebophilia.”